kiran-evans/kapi/README.md

 ### Create user
 1. User enters details in client and submits them
-2. Client sends details by JWT to server
-3. Server creates new Firebase Auth user
+2. Firebase client creates new Auth user and establishes a session
+3. idToken is sent to server
+4. Server decodes idToken
-4. Server creates new user in PG DB with user's Firebase Auth id
+5. Server creates new user in PG DB with user's Firebase Auth id

 ### Login use
 1. User enters credentials in client and submits them
-2. Client sends credentials by JWT to server
-3. Server verifies credentials with Firebase Auth
+2. Firebase authenticates the user
+3. idToken is sent to server
-4.
+4. Server decodes idToken
-    a.
-If verified, server gets user data from PG DB
+5. Server gets user from PG DB with user's Firebase Auth id
-    b.
-If not verified, server responds with not authenticated